FAQs for web design, SEO, hosting, etc

 trawling websites to find online forms and automatically filling them out and submitting them, often with junk, links and scripts added to the fields.

-Behind the scenes, the forms on the websites of Targa clients also discretely capture the IP address of the sender.
 Each web form on ALL websites produced by Targa is checked against several hundred IP addresses which are known to have previously been used in a suspicious or malicious way, and if the IP of the user’s computer matches an IP address in our blacklist, the form will be disabled on their computer to prevent them using the form.

 Certain types of web form content are monitored and sanitised